 Co-Founder/Animal Welfare Coordinator & Hand Wood Burn Artist

 Kate has been around animals since she was born and has always shown a love for them.
 She has been actively volunteering with animal rescues since 2011.
 Kate has a bachelors in Health and Science.
 She loves doing hand wood burning creations for Tail To Paw and wants to get her license to be a dog trainer.

 Board Vice President

-From a young age, Tristan was instilled with a deep love of animals.
+Tristan was instilled with a deep love of animals from a young age.
 This love followed her into adulthood where she currently serves as a police officer and dedicates her life to people and animals in need.

-LInda has been an animal lover since the day she was born.
-From birds to squirrels and cats to dogs, there is nothing she wouldn't do to help an animal.
-She is the mom of Phantom, Nina and Toby, Church, Regina and Hope.
+Linda has been an animal lover since birth.
+From birds and squirrels to cats and dogs, there is no animal she wouldn't help.
+She is the mom to Phantom, Nina, Toby, Church, Regina, and Hope.
 She holds a Bachelors in Mental Health in Criminal Justice and assists individuals with mental illness to obtain and maintain employment in their communities.